prolesoft/marxist.space/README.md

   root to just run all the tests, or run `npm run build` in project root to run tests and build for production (important to verify if you're making changes to the build setup or dependencies).
-* In the project root, run `npm version patch`, then `git push origin master --follow-tags`.
-The project will be deployed by Circle.
+* Merge to master, or commit to master, and the project will be built and deployed automatically.
+For code changes, please `npm version LEVEL` and `git push origin master --follow -tags`, where `LEVEL` is one of `patch|minor|major`.

 ## Contributing